 Graham Farrar is a serial entrepreneur who began his career as part of the original team at Software.com, taking the company public in 1999.
 Shortly thereafter, he served on the board of Seacology and was part of the founding team at Sonos, where he was involved with product design, development, sales, and customer support.
-After Sonos, Mr. Farrar served as a board member for Heal the Ocean, was a founder and partner of e-book publishers iStoryTime Inc. and zuuka, and founded a Santa Barbara luxury rental company.
+After Sonos, Mr. Farrar served as a board member for Heal the Ocean, was a founder and partner of e-book publishers iStoryTime Inc. and Zuuka and founded a Santa Barbara luxury rental company.
 He first ventured into the regulated cannabis industry by founding Elite Garden Wholesale, an agriculture technology company focused on developing products for the hydroponics industry.
+Mr. Farrar currently sits on the board of directors of The Santa Barbara Bowl Foundation.